 Title: Geologic Atlas of Pend Oreille County by Joe Barreca

-Review: My thoughts on this atlas by Joe are very similar to his others in that it’s amazing and a must have item when exploring Pend Oreille County Washington.
+Review: My thoughts on this atlas by Joe is that it’s very similar to his others, in that it’s outstanding and a must-have item when exploring Pend Oreille County, Washington.
 His explanation of the area’s geology is spot on and is a nice introduction for anyone not familiar with the area.
 This atlas contains the location of 400 mines and their associated minerals.
-These atlases might cost a fair amount but in my opinion they are well worth it since they contain information you can not easily find anywhere else and they are beautifully printed in color and on very high quality paper.
+These atlases might cost a fair amount, but in my opinion they are well worth it since they contain information you cannot easily find anywhere else, and they are beautifully printed in color and on very high-quality paper.

 Title: Geologic Atlas of Stevens County by Joe Barreca